 THE REPRODUCTION OF INEQUALITY THROUGH VOLUNTEERING BY YOUNG REFUGEES IN UGANDA

-We are pleased to share the newest journal article, led by Dr Moses Okech and co-authored by RYVU team members Professor Matt Baillie Smith, Dr Bianca Fadel and Professor Sarah Mills.
+We are pleased to share our recent journal article publication, led by Dr Moses Okech and co-authored by RYVU team members Professor Matt Baillie Smith, Dr Bianca Fadel and Professor Sarah Mills.
 It was published open access in the Voluntas academic journal.

 This academic paper highlights the importance of volunteering for young refugees in Uganda as a means of learning new skills and earning a livelihood.
 But it also shows how not everyone has equal access to such opportunities, with inequalities mainly shaped by language, gender, and education.